huggingface/parler-tts/README.md

 - Descript for the [DAC codec model](https://github.com/descriptinc/descript-audio-codec)
 - Hugging Face 🤗 for providing compute resources and time to explore!

-## Contribution

-Contributions are welcome, as the project offers many possibilities for improvement and exploration.

-Namely, we're looking at ways to improve both quality and speed:
-- Datasets:
-    - Train on more data
-    - Add more features such as accents
-- Training:
-    - Add PEFT compatibility to do Lora fine-tuning.
-    - Add possibility to train without description column.
-    - Add notebook training.
-    - Explore multilingual training.
-    - Explore mono-speaker finetuning.
-    - Explore more architectures.
-- Optimization:
-    - Compilation and static cache
-    - Support to FA2 and SDPA
-- Evaluation:
-    - Add more evaluation metrics

 ## Citation